patfiaux/RELICS/README.md

 ```

 ### 4. Output files
 RELICS will return several output files.
 They all start with the `dataName` specified in step 2 above.
+All output files are one-indexed except for the `.bedgraph` and `.bed` files which are zero-indexed.
 By default, RELICS will give you the genome segments that were used, as well as the files associated with finding the last functional sequence before convergence:

 * `{dataName}_segmentInfo.csv`: This file contains the segments used by RELICS.
 It contains the information of chromosome, start and end location of the segment, as well as the label of the segment.
 |Column name | Column description |